RgbTrouw/Compass/README.md

 The model has multiple indicators: a centre, middle and an external one.

 As is the case with a compass, this would come useful with a map.
-A mind map, along with psychological triggers could be the subject in this case.
+A mind map along with psychological triggers could be the subject in this case.

-It could also be similar to a poligraph.
+It hint as a poligraph application.
 "The human body interferes with radio waves by absorbing, reflecting, and scattering them (...)." - Google

-** The full version also has a cover on some of the indicators.
-(See "Compass Cover.png")
+** The latest version also has a cover on some of the indicators.
+(See "Compass8.png")
 (The +/- cover design is an arch bolt as viewed from the side.)

 The pc version always shows North 0 degrees and could serve as reference template.

-The latest version should be released some time in the future.